DolphDev/pynationstates/Documentation/ApiCall.md

 * *Positional Argument* `type` - Must be one of these values [`"nation"`, `"region"`, `"world"`, `"wa"`]
 * *Optional argument* `value` - the value of the type.
 This is required for all type values except world.
 See below
 * *Optional argument* `shard` - a list/set of valid shards.
-* *Optional Argument* `limit` - A limit to the request (Deprecation Warning: This is being considered for removement due to being redundent)
+* *Optional Argument* `limit` - A limit to the request (Deprecation Warning: This is being considered to be removed due to being redundant)
-* *Optional Arguments* `args` - A list of special arguments.
-When passed to the api, it will do an action based on whats in the list

 ##Putting it all together

 Lets start off with a simple request.
 I simply want the number of nations on Nationstates.
 For this we are going to need to set `type` to `"world"`, ignore `"value"` (since world doesn't require one) and the shard `"numnations"`.

-The resulting Api Request is simple
+The resulting Api Request is simple.

     nationstates.Api("world", shard=["numnations"])